-Generally, a cartridge filter is a cylindrical tank that houses a removable pleated filter element, which is where the water is filtered.
-To decide whether a cartridge filter is right for your situation, check out the pros and cons below.
+The cartridge filter is a cylindrical tank that houses a removable pleated filter element (aka pool filter cartridge) that removes impurities from your pool water.
+To decide whether a cartridge filter suits your needs, check out the pros and cons below.

 - No backwashing - simply lift cartridges out and hose them down.
 This saves water.